rockettheme/docs/Docs/wordpress/themes/cerulean/demo_footer.md

 ### Text

 The third Text widget in the section is made a lot like the others.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <div class="gantry-width-10 gantry-width-block largemarginright">